-It was not until around the mid 19th century that she began to get some attention in England as well as some other areas around the world.
+It was not until around the mid-19th century that she began to get some attention in England as well as in some other areas around the world.
 In 1856 the United Kingdom Company, known as Bembridge & Harrison, offered this truly special rose for sale.
-Her blooms are about 1 ½ inches across or about the size of golf balls.
+Her blooms are about 1 ½ inches (4 cm.) across or about the size of golf balls.

 This special rose is unique also in that it is what is known as asexual.
 It does not make pollen or set hips; therefore, it cannot be used in hybridizing.
 However, any rose that has managed to survive for perhaps millions of years, without the help of man, should be cherished as a rose treasure.
 Truly, Rosa chinensis viridiflora is a beautifully unique rose variety and one that should have a place of honor in any rose bed or rose garden.

 My thanks to my Rosarian friends Pastor Ed Curry for his photo of the amazing Green Rose, as well as his wife Sue for her help with the information for this article.